 - Completed: Currently the trail is complete from C Ave to Boyson Park in Marion, where it connects to the northern end of the CeMar Trail.

 Edgewood Road Trail

-- Location: East side of Edgewood Road, stretching from Ellis Road NW to the Cedar River bridge.
+- Area: East side of Edgewood Road, from Ellis Road NW to the Cedar River bridge

 - Traffic Impacts: Periodic lane reductions on northbound Edgewood Road